nadavborenstein/Iggy/README.md

 `--labeled`: whether the titles to analyze are labeled.
 That is, whether the titles come from the file `datasets/IgDataset.csv`

+After the code will finish running, you should see in SAVE_PATH a file with the same structure as `dataset/IggDataset_with_data_analysis_results.csv`

 ### Training the MLP model